loriswit/overstats/README.md

 #### Authentication
 - `GET /login`: log into an account to get an access token
+- `GET /token`: get a new token by providing an existing valid token

 #### Seasons
 - `GET /seasons`: list all seasons names